MCT-master/mct-master.github.io/_posts/2019-04-30-Sound-In-Space-Exhibition-A-Generic-Overview.md

 <img src="/assets/img/Emil.png" width = "50%" align="center" />
   <figcaption>Emil's prototype</figcaption>
 </figure>
-Emil: ultrasonic distant sensor that is controlling the speed and slightly bit of a pitch as well.
+An ultrasonic distant sensor controls different musical parameters.
 A pressure sensor for LFO grain modulation and a little duck.
-Live demo soon here.
+A live demo will follow soon here.

 It seems to be a good practice to explore sonification through physical computing.